Magnetic Polarisability of Octet Baryons via Lattice QCD

 Thus the magnitude of the magnetic transition term, $\beta_1$, is enhanced.
-This effect explains why the magnitude of the \cascadez polarisability exceeds that of the neutron and would suggest the \sigmap exceeds the proton.
+This effect explains why the magnitude of the \cascadez polarizability exceeds that of the neutron and would suggest the \sigmap exceeds the proton.

-The alternate ordering of the magnetic polarisability of the proton and \sigmap highlights the complexity of the magnetic polarisability.
+The alternate ordering of the magnetic polarizability of the proton and \sigmap highlights the complexity of the magnetic polarizability.
 Here the larger mass of the strange quark causes a reduction in the transition magnetic moment which outweighs that of the octet-decuplet mass splitting and the reduced magnitude of $\beta_2$.

 The \cascadez and \sigmap both have a $u$-$s$ scalar diquark and therefore $\beta_1$ is similar.
-The difference in the total polarisability is associated with $\beta_2$ where the second $u$ quark in \sigmap makes a larger negative contribution to the polarisability of the \sigmap compared to the second $s$ quark in the \cascadez whose magnitude is small due to both the charge and the mass of the strange quark.
+The difference in the total polarizability is associated with $\beta_2$ where the second $u$ quark in \sigmap makes a larger negative contribution to the polarizability of the \sigmap compared to the second $s$ quark in the \cascadez whose magnitude is small due to both the charge and the mass of the strange quark.